nntanh/Kubernetes_install_cluster_Vagrant/README.md

 2. **Pod:** A group of containers deployed in the same **Node**.
 Each pod has a unique IP and shares network as well as storage resources to each other.

-3. **ReplicaSet:** This resource is used to create and manage a specify number of **Pods** are running for some purpose.``Example: You want to have 3 Pods for your web app.
+3. **ReplicaSet:** This resource is used to create and manage a specify number of **Pods** are running for some purpose.``Example: You want to have 3 pods for your web app.
 You have to define them in 'yaml/yml' file with ReplicaSet resource.``

-4. **Deployment:** This resource is used to deploy and manage Pods and **ReplicaSets**. ``Example: You want to have 2 versions for your web app.
+4. **Deployment:** This resource is used to deploy and manage **Pods** and **ReplicaSets**. ``Example: You want to have 2 versions for your web app.
 1 is for lastest update and 1 is for backup version to rollback once it has accident.
-Therefore, you have to create 2 ReplicaSet in Deployment 'yaml/yml' file.``
+Therefore, you have to define 2 ReplicaSets in Deployment 'yaml/yml' file.``